 |Binomial name:||Bungarus flaviceps|

-The Redheaded Krait, Bungarus Flaviceps, is a big and a poisonous snake from the Elapid family, with spectacular color combinations.
+The Redheaded Krait, Bungarus Flaviceps, is a big and poisonous snake from the Elapid family, with spectacular color combinations.
 This deadly venomous snake grows to a length of about 6.9 feet or 2.1 meters.
-Although rare, You normally see this snake in rainforests and at the foot of the mountains, and also on the islands.
+Although rare, You normally see this snake in rainforests and at the foot of mountains, and also on the islands.
 They feed on particular snakes, perhaps those that are partially aquatic and fossorial.
 You can see this Red Headed Krait In the southeastern regions of Asia, particularly in Malaysia.
 You also see them in Sumatra and Thailand.
 A subordinate variety is found in Borneo.
-Since these snakes bite very rarely, little or no information is available on its venom’s potency.
+Since these snakes bite very rarely, little or no information is available on their venom’s potency.

 The Red Headed Krait displays a remarkably unique and attractive repertoire of colors; the tail and head have a brilliant red color, body black with thin blue with white lines on the lower lateral side.
 Its scales are big and smooth.
 In general, it looks glossy and dazzling.
 This very rare snake has a fine temperament; and are rarely aggressive.
 When in captivity, they normally do not strike, unless they are repeatedly disturbed.
 This snake grows to a length of 1.2 to 1.5 meters or 4 – 5 feet growing at the most to 2.1 meters or 7 feet.
 Their fangs are short and hollow and situated on the maxillary bones.
 Its inlet is at the bottom and outlet adjacent to the lips.
 Their venom passes through the ducts via the inlet.
 Then it is pressurized through the holes provided in the fang tips for injection.